caewok/fvtt-elevation-ruler/README.md

 ## Elevation changes when moving the token with spacebar

 As with the normal Foundry ruler, if you begin a measurement at your token, you can hit spacebar to move the token.
-Elevation is modified at the end of each waypoint segment move.
+Elevation is modified at the beginning of each waypoint segment move.
+(As of v0.9.5.
+Previously, it would be modified at the end of the waypoint segment move.)
 This may allow you, for example, to jump over a wall if that wall has a maximum height under your current elevation as can be set up using the Wall Height module (or Levels + Wall Height).
+Or avoid a region with a defined height.

 # Token controls